lenstronomy.Plots package

 Parameters:

-• origin – [x0, y0], lower left pixel coordinate in the frame of the pixels
+• origin (list or None) – [x0, y0], lower left pixel coordinate in the frame of the pixels

-• points_only – bool, if True, sets plotting keywords to plot single points without connecting lines
+• points_only (bool without connecting lines) – If True, sets plotting keywords to plot single points

 Returns: